unders/viperfire/README.md

 - [ X ] Move snackbar into its own sass file
 - [ X ] update about to have button that launch snackbar and popup.
 - [ X ] Add HTML5 boilerplate and normalize
-- [ ] Add more sign in possibilities.
+- [ X ] Add more sign in possibilities.
+- [ ] Style all auth_view.ts and add sign in/up with email...
+- [ ] Fix createUser function - it is not called when a new user is created....
+- [ ] Change header layout ...
+- [ ] Do not scroll to top if pop history...  window.scrollTo(0, 0) <= src/page/page.ts
 - [ ] Add Youtube Logout account popup...
 - [ ] Refactor popup presenter: rename popup to popup_presenter.
 - [ ] Reporting error to stackdriver